adamkelbl/sentiment-analysis/README.md

 - My first "bigger" data analysis/ML project
 - Did my best
-- There are of course still ways to improve
+- There are of course still aspects to improve